Debraheem/Massive_star_binaries/Lab2.md

 ## Science goal

 The goal of this lab is to explore how binaries evolve depending on the companion mass and mass ratios $q\equiv M_2/M_1$.
 The aim is to see the diversity of stellar evolution when the star is in a binary.
-This lab will focus on identifying when mass transfer is stable or unstable in low and high mass ratio binary systems.
-In this lab, we will push the numerical limits of what MESA Binary can handle.
+This lab will focus on identifying when mass transfer is stable or unstable and estimating the merger time in low and high mass ratio binary systems.
+This lab closely follows the [2022 MESA Summer School Maxilab provided by Pablo Marchant](https://orlox.github.io/mesa2022_hmxb/).

 ### Bonus goal

-Our bonus goal is to explore the impact of adopting nonconservative mass transfer on mass transfer stability.
+Our bonus goal is to explore the impact of adopting a nonconservative mass transfer prescription on mass transfer stability.